Armed forces community covenant

 We held our Community Covenant Conference on 22 November 2013 in association with the Local Government Association, the Welsh Local Government and the Convention of Scottish Local Authorities.
 We had a really successful day with some 200 representatives from the worlds of local government, the armed forces, charities and other stakeholders coming together to share their experience and knowledge of the community covenant.

 We heard about some really inspiring new schemes and initiatives from individuals and organisations from around the country as well as sharing good sound practical advice.
-A summary of the day is being prepared with our next covenant e-newsletter ready for distribution in the New Year.
-So those of you who applied for a place and were disappointed will still have the opportunity to share in the experience of your peers in taking forward the work of the community covenant.
+The first summaries of the day are now available by following the links below and ‘Issue 5’ of our covenant e-newsletter provides an overview of the day so those of you who were not able to attend will still have the opportunity to share in the experience of your peers in taking forward the work of the community covenant.

 For more information on the community covenant, The Royal British Legion have produced a ‘Best practice guide’.